 The Role of Skin Complexion, Hair, and Eye Color

-A man's complexion, hair color, and eye color are the key indicators he should use when selecting the color of a fabric which will cover his body.
-Unfortunately, most men make their color decision based on what they have worn in the past, what colors are readily available, and the ever-changing winds of fashion.
-The result is what you see today at most networking events; a sea of solid white and blue dress shirts.
-The two most important factors in selecting dress shirt color are a man's skin tone and hair color.
-Eye color is a wild-card factor; in the cases where eye color strongly contrasts a man's complexion and hair color, it can be used to introduce colors that would otherwise not complement an individual.
-It is the relationship between these three factors that determines what contrast category a man falls into: either High, Low, or Medium Contrast
+Eye color is a wild-card factor; in the cases where eye color strongly contrasts a man’s complexion and hair color, it can be used to introduce colors that would otherwise not complement an individual.
+It is the relationship between these three factors that determines what contrast category a man falls into:

-High Contrast Men
+- High Contrast